WPDevelopers/disable-comments/readme.txt

 These definitions can be made either in your main `wp-config.php` or in your theme's `functions.php` file.

-### This plugin is now maintained by the Team [WPDeveloper](https://wpdeveloper.net/).
+**THIS PLUGIN IS NOW MAINTAINED BY THE TEAM** [WPDeveloper](https://wpdeveloper.net/).

-### 💙 LOVED Disable Comments?
+### 💙 LOVED DISABLE COMMENTS?

 -   Join our [Facebook Group](https://www.facebook.com/groups/wpdeveloper.net/)

 -   If you love Disable Comments, [rate us on WordPress](https://wordpress.org/support/plugin/disable-comments/reviews/?filter=5)

-🔥 GET FREEBIES FOR YOUR WORDPRESS SITE
+### 🔥 GET FREEBIES FOR YOUR WORDPRESS SITE

 Consider checking out our other WordPress solutions & boost your WordPress website:

 🔝 [Essential Addons For Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/): Most popular Elementor addons with 70+ widgets & ready blocks

-🔔[NotificationX](https://notificationx.com/) – Best Social Proof & FOMO Marketing Solution to increase conversion rates.
+🔔 [NotificationX](https://notificationx.com/) – Best Social Proof & FOMO Marketing Solution to increase conversion rates.

 📄 [EmbedPress](https://wordpress.org/plugins/embedpress/): EmbedPress lets you embed videos, images, posts, audio, maps and upload PDF, DOC, PPT & all other types of content into your WordPress site with one-click and showcase it beautifully for the visitors.

 ☁ [Templately](https://wordpress.org/plugins/templately/): Free templates library for Elementor & Gutenberg along with the cloud collaboration for WordPress.